Josephinecwm/Data-Visualistion/README.md

 In order to understand the secret behind trending Tik Tok videos, this study used a dataset of TikTok trending videos from Kaggle (https://www.kaggle.com/datasets/erikvdven/tiktok-trending-december-2020) to draw perspectives from sentiment, music and video duration.

 ## 2. How does COVID impact hospitability businesses in London?
 During COVID-19, the UK hospitality sector (accommodation and food services) has been severely affected due to lockdowns and government restrictions.
-This analysis aims to evaluate the impact of the covid pandemic on such sector in London.
+This analysis aims to evaluate the impact of the covid pandemic on hospitability business in London and is based on a dataset from companies House (http://download.companieshouse.gov.uk/en_output.html).